 Description

-The kiosk is located on the north side of the Green at the entrance to Ashton Village.
-There are at least ten listed buildings surrounding the village green, seven of which have a direct visual relationship with the kiosk.
+Located on the north side of the Green at the entrance to Ashton Village, the kiosk is surrounded by at least ten listed buildings, seven of which have a direct visual relationship with it.

-REASONS FOR DESIGNATION DECISION The K6 telephone kiosk on the village green at Ashton, Northamptonshire is designated at Grade II for the following principal reason. * It has a strong visual relationship with seven other nearby listed buildings.
+The K6 telephone kiosk in Ashton is designated for its strong visual relationship with the nearby listed buildings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.